feminism-chat/feminism-chat.github.io/index.md

 # Why did [xyz] get banned?

 Our channel is regularly targeted by abusive and persistent trolls.
-Freenode only allows a limited number of channel bans, so our bot has to rotate them.
+IRC only allows a limited number of channel bans, so our bot has to rotate them.
 This means many previous trolls are able to join for a few seconds before being re-banned.
 Please trust that there's a good reason.
 Moderating this channel is already emotionally exhausting enough without having to rehash everything on demand, especially to newcomers.

-# Who gets voice (+v)?

-Nobody.
-We took [+V](https://freenode.net/kb/answer/channelmodes) away from everybody.
-The few remaining people with [+v](https://freenode.net/kb/answer/channelmodes) will lose it on their next netsplit.

 # How can you support Muslims?
 Islam is sexist!